tomasvold/BackingtracksPlayer/README.md

-# 🎶 BackingtracksPlayer (Raspberry Pi Edition)
+# 🎶 BackingtracksPlayer (for Raspberry Pi)

-A portable, web-controlled media player built with Python/Flask and the Pygame mixer.
-This application is designed to run on a headless Raspberry Pi, allowing you to manage and play local backing tracks via any web browser on your network.
+A portable, offline web-controlled audioplayer built with Python/Flask.
+Built to run on a headless Raspberry Pi to manage and play local backing tracks via any web browser.

 ---